DolevArtzi/probably-probability/README.md

       * Binomials as sums of Bernoullis, etc.
 * Visualization
   * Plotting
-      * plot and compare and numerical function of the `RandomVariable` class with other distributions and/or other conditions of the same distribution
+      * plot and compare any numerical function of the `RandomVariable` class with other distributions and/or other conditions of the same distribution
       * compare sampled data to the true distribution graphically
+      * plot the pdf,cdf,tail etc.

 ## Examples